ibm-cloud-docs/power-iaas/registering-linux.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Using Linux within a Power Systems Virtual Server
+# Using Linux within the Power Systems Virtual Server service
 {: #using-linux}

-{{site.data.keyword.powerSysShort}} service supports SUSE Linux Enterprise Server (SLES) and Red Hat Enterprise Linux (RHEL).
+The {{site.data.keyword.powerSysShort}} service supports SUSE Linux Enterprise Server (SLES) and Red Hat Enterprise Linux (RHEL).

-## Preparing your Power Systems Virtual Server to use SLES
+## Registering and subscribing to SLES
-{: #preparing-sles}
+{: #registering-sles}

 The {{site.data.keyword.powerSys_notm}} service does not provide a subscription to SUSE Linux.
 You must purchase the SUSE Linux subscription from SUSE and then enable it.